Love delicious and pretty desserts? This Berry Pavlova Recipe is one of our favorites, a fun and elegant dessert that you can serve to your guests.

-Today I’m super excited to share a Berry Pavlova Recipe that I’m using for a simple brunch or catch up gathering with a small group of friends.
+Today I’m super excited to share a Berry Pavlova Recipe that I’m using for a simple brunch or catch-up gathering with a small group of friends.
+Berry Pavlova is a show-stopper, but a lot easier to make than it looks.

-With a side whipped cream, this is one show-stopping (yet SO EASY!!) dessert!
+With a side of whipped cream, this is one epic (yet SO EASY!!) dessert!
 YES, I said easy!
-You think and see a Pavlova and you think hard right?
+You think and see a Pavlova, and you think hard right?

-Well you are thinking wrong, while there are different elements to this recipe, it is actually pretty simple and fun to create and one of our absolute favorites.
+Well, you are thinking wrong, while there are different elements to this recipe, it is actually pretty simple and fun to create and one of our absolute favorite desserts.
+Think of it as one giant meringue.

-Some of our favorite berry desserts that we have on our site include Lemon Berry Sweet Rolls, Patriotic Mixed Berry Pie and Red Berry Trifle.
+Some of our favorite berry desserts that we have on our site include Berry Sweet Rolls, Berry Cobbler and Berry Danish.

 WHY THIS RECIPE WORKS: